 CAYT started life as a research centre, funded by the Department for Education, comprising researchers from the Institute of Education, NatCen Social Research and the Institute for Fiscal Studies.
 CAYT produced new research on topics relating to youth transitions, including around teenage pregnancy, drug use and the drivers of education choices, which can be found on the publications section of the website.

 It also set up the CAYT database.
 The aim of this database is to draw together evidence on ‘what works’ in terms of policies designed to assist young people in their transitions from education to work, as well as reducing engagement in risky behaviours.

-From April 2015 CAYT is managed by Mentor, as part of the Alcohol and Drug Education and Prevention Information Service (ADEPIS).
+Since April 2015 CAYT has been managed by Mentor, as part of the Alcohol and Drug Education and Prevention Information Service (ADEPIS).